NateSeymour/buffalo/README.md

 # buffalo
 > *buffalo: to bewilder, baffle (also: **bamboozle**)* [2024 Merriam-Webster Dictionary]

-Bewilder, baffle (even bamboozle!) your coworkers with `buffalo`, a pure C++23 header-only SLR parser generator with `yacc/bison`-like syntax.
+Bewilder, baffle (even bamboozle!) your grammars with `buffalo`, a C++23 header-only SLR parser generator with `yacc/bison`-like syntax.

 It supports the definition of terminals, non-terminals and grammar structures all within the same C++ file.